ConnorHV/ConnorHV/README.md

 Hi 👋.
 My name is Connor, and I am a new developer trying to learn JS and HTML.
 I currently live in the USA 🇺🇸.
 I like to be active in sports (I run Cross Country and long distance in Track) and I am also into doing sport photography

 ## Contact
-If you need to reach out to me, you can hit me up on Discord by `@connorhv` or you can email me at `connorhv.management@gmail.com`
+If you need to reach out to me, you can hit me up on Discord by `@connorhv` or <a href = "mailto: connorhv.management@gmail.com">you can email me at</a>

 ## Github Stats:
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=connorhv)](https://github.com/anuraghazra/github-readme-stats)